CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

 - :doc:`signal-logging`
    - Information on the signal logging API used for capturing signal traffic on the bus.

+- :doc:`chrp-playback`
+   - Information on playing music and sounds using the Orchestra API.

 - :doc:`swerve/swerve-overview`
    - Documentation on the swerve API.